PC-JAMMA Rev 3.00

 Rock-Ola MAX Retrofit Display Kit Contents

 These new display boards are direct replacements for Rock-Ola boards 52030-A and 52035-A found in the MAX series of Jukeboxes that were manufactured by Rock-Ola from 1979.
 The original Rock-Ola Vacuum Fluorescent Displays fail over time and replacements are not easily obtainable.
-The new display boards feature LED display technology and are direct drop-in replacements for the old-style displays.
-Additionally, the new displays can be used with the original display driver IC (MM57163N) located in the Profit Setter Module.
+The new display boards feature LED display technology and are direct drop-in replacements.
+Additionally, the new displays can be used with the original display driver IC (MM57163) located in the Profit Setter Module.

 Old display boards (top) compared to the LED display board replacements (bottom)